 Where rainbows don’t disappear.

-If there is one sure thing in this world, mention, and point that there is a rainbow, and anyone within earshot will turn to look.
-There is something about the prism of colors that brings us hope, that makes us smile.
-Western Gallery released a show called “In Rainbows,” celebrating the fine art of inclusion and brighter days.
-I am thrilled that three of my rainbows join this most colorful of galleries.
+If there is one sure thing in this world, mention that you see and point your finger towards a rainbow; anyone within earshot will turn to look.
+The prism of colors universally connects us in a symbolic language that brings us hope and makes us smile.
+Western Gallery included these three rainbow wall art pieces below in a recent show.
+“In Rainbows” celebrates the fine art of inclusion and brighter days.
 Take a closer look here.

 Just as we in the western U.S. were hearing about how badly COVID-19 was hitting Italy, how the virus paralyzed once vibrant and bustling New York City, we headed to the Grand Canyon under some odd sense of “it hasn’t happened here yet.”
 Yes, we were dealing with the “what-ifs” and toilet paper shortage.
 And there was that vague feeling of fear creeping in because all of this was an unknown.
 When we arrived at the Canyon, a spring storm advanced across the vast depths.
 Just stepping out of the car, I saw a rainbow rising up, and I ran to get my camera set up.
 They don’t last but a few moments, and somehow, I managed to get a couple of shots before the clouds moved over the sun and the scene was gone.
 In retrospect, I see this as the “Grand Promise.”
 No matter what is to come, trust.
 Have faith.